 (b) If prior to FERC’s issuance of a certificate for any required expansion facilities the approval for the ET rate program is reversed in a subsequent FERC order, or is not accepted and implemented by Kern River and such action adversely impacts the rates otherwise applicable under the TSA, Shipper has the option to terminate the TSA during the 10 day period after receipt of Kern River’s notice that the ET rate program approval has been reversed or not accepted and implemented.

-(c) If Shipper does not provide notice to Kern River of its termination of the TSA within the 10 day period provided under 1.8(b), the termination option will be deemed waived.
+(c) If Shipper does not provide notice to Kern River of its termination of the TSA within the 10 day period provided under 1.9(b), the termination option will be deemed waived.

+(d) No permitted assignment shall relieve the assigning party from any of its obligations that existed prior to, or which arise out of circumstances occurring prior to, such assignment.

+(e) Kern River acknowledges that Shipper may assign this Agreement by the earlier of August 1, 2002, or the date Kern River receives and accepts a final certificate order from FERC, to a party that satisfies Kern River’s creditworthiness tariff provisions.

 ARTICLE II